espressif/esp-at/docs/en/Compile_and_Develop/How_to_clone_project_and_compile_it.rst

 Flash onto the Device
 ^^^^^^^^^^^^^^^^^^^^^^

-Flash the firmware that you just compiled onto your ESP device by running:
+Flash the firmware that you just compiled onto your {IDF_TARGET_NAME} by running:

 - Linux or macOS